trustcrypto/documentation-theme-jekyll/pages/mydoc/onlykey-agent.md

 *DISCLAIMER - Yubico® and Yubikey® are the registered trademarks of Yubico® AB.
 OnlyKey is not associated with or sponsored by Yubico® AB.
 Yubikey® OTP has been released by Yubico® as open source software with license found [here](https://github.com/Yubico/Yubico-c/blob/master/COPYING)*

-***PRO TIP - The majority of Yubikey® OTP applications online require Yubicloud setup.
-See the Yubicloud setup section after setting up Yubico® OTP.***
+{% include tip.html content="The majority of Yubikey® OTP applications online require Yubicloud setup.
+See the Yubicloud setup section after setting up Yubico® OTP." %}

 *   First download and install the [Yubikey® personalization tools](https://www.Yubico.com/support/download/)
 *   Go into Yubico® OTP and select "Quick"